-A noticeable trend of the restaurant property market over the past twelve months has been big brands moving their attention away from London’s saturated restaurant hotspots and towards more peripheral areas.
+A noticeable trend in the restaurant property market over the past twelve months has been big brands moving their attention away from London’s saturated restaurant hotspots and towards more peripheral areas.

 This is a trend we noted early last year when writing about the London’s restaurant villages.
 Clusters of high-quality restaurants in the centre of more residential areas began a cycle of positive feedback where good restaurants attracted higher footfall, and higher footfall attracted more restaurant operators, eager to make use of the cheaper property stock away from London’s expensive central areas.

 Properties in highly desirable areas like Bond Street, Soho and the City have long been able to attract high premiums for their owners.
 As bustling business and entertainment districts, property in these central hotspots owes its high value to their status as destinations: places people come to enjoy themselves, to shop or to lunch with clients.

 It is not a decline in demand in these central areas that is causing a rise in Zone 2 and 3 premiums, however.
 In reality, the case is quite the opposite.
 Where the industry’s large chains once focused on customers traveling into central hotspots, it is now understood that people are increasingly willing to buy dinner in their local area sans a trip to the theatre or day of shopping.

 It is due to the huge surge in demand that we are seeing an overspill effect.
 People now wish to spend more money eating out, whether that is after work in their neighbourhood or for lunch with work colleagues.
 This recent rush to the restaurant prompted glowing growth figures for the sector, which predict an industry value of £57bn by next year.